 The Democrats won in 1932 because they copied the Liberal Party plank to repeal the Constitutional Amendment that made light beer a felony.
 The Democrats lost in 2016 because they ignored the LP and offered to continue to use the law to rob, jail and shoot children for plants that were legal in 1932–just like the Republicans.
 Unlike the Republicans, they promised to also rob and coerce parents to subsidize totalitarian China through energy strangulation–sacrifice to the mystical pseudoscience of Misanthropic Global Warming.
 They were led into this error by copying econazi planks.
 Why?
 Because Green party spoiler votes cost them government jobs and loot in the Y2k election.
 Spoiler votes can work either way: they can either strengthen coercion or enhance freedom.

 Libertarian Spoiler votes are the rudder that guides government toward greater freedom (meaning less coercion).
 Toward greater freedom also means toward greater wealth.
 Such a rudder existed briefly in 1930-32, and the Liberal Party steered the economy away from communism, the dole and prohibition and toward recovery.
-For the past 45 years the Kleptocracy has struggled to defeat it, therefore, crashes, depressions, unemployment and war.
+For the past 45 years the Kleptocracy has struggled to defeat its heirs, assigns and successors, thereby causing crashes, depressions, unemployment and war.